catherine-simplon/tamagotchi-oop-js/README.md

 * In addition to console.logs, have the messages appear in the div.

-## Tamagochi Extra Powers ##
+## Tamagotchi Extra Powers ##

 ## Part 8 ##

-Now that you have a working Tamagochi, it is time to supercharge its powers with OOP Heritage.
+Now that you have a working Tamagotchi, it is time to supercharge its powers with OOP Heritage.

-We will start by creating 2 classes `FireTamagochi` and `WaterTamagochi` in 2 separate files.
+We will start by creating 2 classes `FireTamagotchi` and `WaterTamagotchi` in 2 separate files.

-* The fire Tamagochis can fly and breathe fire.
+* The fire Tamagotchis can fly and breathe fire.
 When flying, they get hungry and when breathing fire, they get tired.
 Create the 2 methods `fly` and `breatheFire` accordingly and change the number of corresponding points one at a time.

-* The water Tamagochis can swim and jump out of water.
+* The water Tamagotchis can swim and jump out of water.
 When swimming they get tired (by 1 point) and when jumping, they may die (1 time out of 10).
 Create the 2 methods `swim` and `jump` and change the points accordingly.

-* Also, when water Tamagochis are fed, they get an extra health point compared to the others.
+* Also, when water Tamagotchis are fed, they get an extra health point compared to the others.

 * All these methods will display an output in the console and the div.

+_Hint: you may need to create a Player class_

 Don't forget to commit your changes (and add the 2 new files!).

 ## Part 9 ##

-* On the Tamagochi creation form, add a radio button to select the type of Tamagochi (default, fire or water).
+* On the Tamagotchi creation form, add a radio button to select the type of Tamagotchi (default, fire or water).

-* Add the action buttons `fly`, `breatheFire`, `swim` and `jump` and display them depending on the type of Tamagochi.
+* Add the action buttons `fly`, `breatheFire`, `swim` and `jump` and display them depending on the type of Tamagotchi.

-* Test and play with different Tamagochis :)
+* Test and play with different Tamagotchis :)

 Don't forget to commit your changes.